Vincent-Millane/cname-cloaking/README.md

 Clicking on the ‘Add to denied domains’ button will add the regexes to Gravity's sqlite3 database in a few seconds.
 You will notice that the red icon to the right of "Domains" has increased accordingly.

+### Tips

+- In my observations, I have found that it is risky to use Android applications that have hard-coded calls to trackers, bugs and advertising agencies.
+I assume the same applies to iPhones, but I don't have any to verify this.
+As far as possible, use a good browser with extensions that protect your privacy (high marks to ‘cookie autodelete’ for taking care of cookies).
+This will be enough to block all these malicious trackers, although there are a few caveats.

+- It is possible that the regexes can block sub-domains of sites that you like with Pihole, the solution is to set the blocked line to ‘Allow’ to authorise this sub-domain.

 ## For Android and IOS devices